drumee/docker-hosted/README.md

 - The provided domain name can noyt be shared with existing or futur application

 ## Installation
+- Install Docker Engine as per [the offical documentation](https://docs.docker.com/engine/install/debian/)

 Open your provider's DNS manager.
 - In th DNS zone, remove all existing DNS records
 - Add records A and AAAA (if any) to your domain name
+- Add records A and AAAA to ns1.your.domain and ns2.your.domain
 - Change the GLUE records of your DNS registry as follows:
 * ns1.your.domain <---> IP4,IP6
 * ns2.your.domain <---> IP4,IP6

-Wait the change to take effects.
+- Change to name servers fo your domain to ns1.your.domain and ns2.your.domain Wait the change to take effects.
 Meanwhile :

 ```console